In mathematics the art of proposing a question must be held of higher value than solving it.

 the quantum cohomology central charge integral can be derived as

-with and the Chern and Todd characteristic classes respectively I introduced here.
+the Chern and Todd characteristic classes respectively I introduced here.
 I will continue my Givental-Dubrovin analysis in the context of differential geometry, and less from that of moduli spaces, to keep a more unificational faithfulness to Einstein‘s as well as Witten‘s intuitions.

 In this post, part one, I will derive two propositions, one about the flatness of the connection and another about an isomorphism related to quantum vector spaces.
-Let be an algebra of functions of the complex variables with
+Let be an algebra of functions of the complex variables

 and define to be the algebra of differential operators generated by

-with coefficients in and be a cyclic quantum -module, which is an algebraic version of the system of partial differential equations
+-module, which is an algebraic version of the system of partial differential equations

 via